 Sundubu jjigae (spicy Korean tofu soup) made with canned tuna in a pot.

-Tuna Sundubu Jjigae (10-Minute Korean Tofu Soup)
+Tuna Sundubu Jjigae (Korean Soft Tofu Stew)

 5 from 2 ratings